 People who are single and people in relationships.

-People who wish they were parenting in a way that resonates more with who they are.
+People who wish they were parenting in a way that resonates more with who they are (or who they want to be).

 Techniques Used

-While my approach is influenced by Gestalt and existential therapy, I use evidence-based techniques to help my clients feel immediate and longterm results.
-These include mindfulness, breathing, visualizing, emotional regulation, cognitive-behavior (CBT) approaches, and affirmations.
+My approach is influenced by Gestalt and existential therapy.
+I also use evidence-based techniques to help my clients feel immediate and longterm results.
+These include mindfulness, breathing, visualizing, emotional regulation, cognitive-behavior (CBT) approaches, inner child work, affirmations, EMDR, EMDR 2.0, DBT, and more.
 I gently challenge my clients as appropriate.
 I work from a HAES and body positivity approach when it comes to body image.

 Some clients find that “homework” from therapy is really helpful for them to stay accountable and to see changes in their lives.
 I’m not a worksheet therapist (and I love and admire those who are), but I am happy to suggest ways to play with the ideas of therapy in your own life.